 Workers compensation is a unique insurance system that provides benefits to workers who sustain injuries on the job.
 The benefits, paid for by employers’ insurance companies, help employees pay for their work injury-related medical bills and stay afloat financially until they can return to work.
-The application process can be complicated, so workers should speak with a Charlotte workers comp lawyer to ensure they do not accidentally thwart their rights to benefits.
+The application process can be complicated, so workers should speak with a Charlotte workers compensation lawyer to ensure they do not accidentally thwart their rights to benefits.

 Below, we provide a brief summary of some of the key aspects of workers compensation in North Carolina.
 For legal help in the Charlotte area, you are welcomed to call Ted A. Greve & Associates, P.A. and request a free work injury case evaluation at 800-375-9190.